fsdp15/Space-Owner---Space-Invaders-Intel-8080-Emulator/README.md

 - https://www.pcjs.org/machines/arcade/invaders/
 - http://computerarcheology.com/Arcade/SpaceInvaders/

-The emulator has a debug printing function and a dissembler printing function.
+The emulator has a debug printing function and a disassembler printing function.
 They both are commented to not interfere with the performance but can be used if needed.

 ## Credits